cloudfoundry/docs-dev-guide/services/managing-services.html.md

 ### Upgrade/Downgrade Service Plan

 By updating the service plan for an instance, users can effectively upgrade and downgrade their service instance to other service plans.
-Though the platform and CLI now supports this feature, services must expressly implement support for it so not all services will.
-Further, a service may support updating between some plans but not others (e.g. a service may support updating a plan where only a logical change is required, but not where data migration is necessary).
+Though the platform and CLI now support this feature, services must expressly implement support for it so not all services will.
+Further, a service might support updating between some plans but not others (e.g. a service might support updating a plan where only a logical change is required, but not where data migration is necessary).
 In either case, users can expect to see a meaningful error when plan update is not supported.

 You can update the plan for an existing service instance as follows: